Skip links

 Final setting

 Place the chocolate-dipped turtles back onto the parchment paper.
 If you like, sprinkle a tiny bit of sea salt on top right away for a nice contrast.
 Let them sit until the chocolate is fully set.
-This can take an hour or two at room temperature, or about 30 minutes in the fridge.

 Enjoy your homemade treat